U.S. Department of State Seal

 • We cannot protect personal property and cannot take sides in a legal dispute.

-• If you wish to purchase property in Bangladesh be aware of the risks including those of not being physically present to oversee your property.
+• If you wish to purchase property in Bangladesh, be aware of the risks -- particularly if you will not be physically present to oversee your property.

 Natural Disasters: